-SuperAgers, aged 80+, have memories as sharp as persons decades younger.
-They share 3 components:
+SuperAgers, aged 80+, have memories as sharp as persons decades younger because they share three components:

 - A thicker cortex region